Can You Paint Above Ground Pool? Complete Guide & Best Methods

 Cleaning and Surface Prep

-Start by draining the pool completely and allowing it to dry for at least 48 hours.
-Remove any loose paint, rust, or oxidation using a wire brush or sandpaper.
-For metal pools, sand lightly to create tooth for better adhesion.
-Clean the entire surface with degreasing detergent and rinse thoroughly.
+You're painting the outside of the wall, so there's no need to drain the pool—just work on the dry outer surface.
+Remove any loose paint, rust, or oxidation with a wire brush or sandpaper.
+For metal walls, sand lightly to create tooth for better adhesion.
+Clean the entire surface with a degreasing detergent and let it dry completely before priming.

 Rust Treatment for Metal Pools

 Apply a rust converter like Corroseal to any rust spots.
 These products chemically convert rust into a paintable surface.
-Work in a well-ventilated area and wear appropriate respiratory protection when using rust converters, primers, and paints.
+Work in a well-ventilated area and wear appropriate respiratory protection — a respirator with organic-vapor (OV) cartridges for solvent-based products — plus gloves and eye protection when using rust converters, primers, and paints.
+Read each product’s label and safety data sheet (SDS) before you start.
 Allow the converter to cure according to manufacturer directions, typically 24-48 hours.

 Primer Application

 This step is crucial for long-lasting results.
-For metal pools, use a rust-inhibiting primer like Kilz Original.
+For metal pools, use a true rust-inhibiting metal primer such as Rust-Oleum Rusty Metal Primer (Kilz Original is an interior stain-blocker, not a rust primer).
 For resin pools, apply plastic-bonding primer to the entire surface.
 Use thin, even coats and allow full cure time between coats.

 Painting Process